devmike01/PersistantRecyclerAdapter/README.md

 ```

 ## Example usage
-- Create an empty Java class that extends `PersistentRecyclerAdapter<SampleItems, SampleAdapter.SampleViewHolder>`.
-Implements all the neccessary methods including the contructor
+- Create an empty Java class that extends `PersistentRecyclerAdapter<Parcelable, RecyclerView.ViewHolder>`.
+Implements all the neccessary methods including the contructor.
-- Create another class that extends `RecyclerView.ViewHolder`
+- Create a class that extends `RecyclerView.ViewHolder`
 - Initialize a List global variable e.g private `List<SampleItems> itemsList;`.
 At the end your Adapter class should look like the code snippet below:

  ```java